First World War Memorials Listed as Centenary of the First Two-minute Silence is Remembered

 The first two-minute silence and the creation of permanent war memorials gave people across the world the opportunity to express their grief and to honour those who lost their lives in this momentous conflict.
 One hundred years on, the stories of the people whose names are etched on these memorials still resonate with us as we commemorate the fallen in this time-honoured manner.

 Moving remembrance stories

 Great Amwell War Memorial, East Hertfordshire

-This detailed and elegant memorial was designed by Eadred John Tennant Lutyens (1891-1975).
-Eadred was the nephew of Sir Edwin Lutyens (1869-1944) the pre-eminent architect of war memorials in England, France and the British Empire, including the Cenotaph in London and the Memorial to the Missing of the Somme in Thiepval.
+This detailed and elegant memorial was designed by Eadred John Tennant Lutyens (1891 to 1975).
+Eadred was the nephew of Sir Edwin Lutyens (1869 to 1944) the pre-eminent architect of war memorials in England, France and the British Empire, including the Cenotaph in London and the Memorial to the Missing of the Somme in Thiepval.

 Eadred designed the Great Amwell memorial whilst working in his uncle’s office and its design is a unique variation of the famous Lutyens cross seen on many war memorials.

 Eadred’s brothers, Captain Charles Graeme Lutyens and Major Lionel Gallway Lutyens are amongst the twelve men commemorated on the Great Amwell memorial.
 Charles was 27 when he was killed on 9 August 1915 at Gallipoli, leading a bayonet charge up the slopes at Sari Bair close to the Anzac coast.
 Charles’ brother, Major Lionel Gallway Lutyens, served in France with the 123rd Battery of the 28th Brigade of the Royal Field Artillery, taking part in the Battle of Mons, Le Cateau and the Retreat and the Battle of the Marne.
 He was the first to get his Battery of men over Vimy Ridge.
 He was awarded the Military Cross at the Somme and was killed in action at Langemarck on 6 January 1918.